 The B.S. in Cinematic Arts is a two-year cohort program that students enter in their junior year.
-Students who have completed the CORE classesand who will be juniors as of fall 2013, can apply for admission to the program.
-No more than 40 students will be accepted for fall 2013 and the CORE classes will be offered summer 2013.
+Students who have completed the CORE classes (CINE 201, 202 & 203) and who will have reached junior status as of the fall they plan on entering the program can apply for admission to the program.

 Students will be responsible for the costs associated with their film productions.
 This can be as little as a few hundred dollars depending on students' self-imposed limits.

 Graduates of Liberty University’s Zaki Gordon Cinematic Arts Center will be able to walk out of the Cinema program and walk into employment on the largest Hollywood production without missing a beat.
 They will have been trained using industry standard equipment from “Red” camera packages to Avid edit bays, to ProTools and THX certified surround sound mixing experience.
 Not only will graduates know how to make a movie, but will know how to make a living doing it.